mithunkk/jquery-plugins/docs/json.md

 This tarball will be downloaded and installed locally to your package at install time.

-## devDependencies

-If someone is planning on downloading and using your module in their program, then they probably don't want or need to download and build the external test or documentation framework that you use.

-In this case, it's best to list these additional items in a `devDependencies` hash.

-These things will be installed whenever the `--dev` configuration flag is set.
-This flag is set automatically when doing `npm link`, and can be managed like any other npm configuration param.
-See `npm help config` for more on the topic.

 ## bundledDependencies

 Array of package names that will be bundled when publishing the package.